Why You Should Use AMP Pages with Facebook Ads for the Best Post-Click Experiences

 There are 7 million advertisers on Facebook, and if you advertise online, you’re likely one of them.
 Nearly 60% of all digital ad dollars go to the Google/Facebook pair.

-At this point, you may also be a user of AMP — the open-source framework started by Google to speed the lagging mobile web.
+At this point, you may also be a AMP is capable — the open-source framework started by Google to speed the lagging mobile web.
 So far, there are over 31,000,000 domains publishing AMP documents on the web.

 What’s less likely, however, is that you’re using the two for conversion, together.
 And there’s a good reason why: Facebook, with its Instant Articles, once appeared a rival to AMP.
 Years later, though, they’re the perfect combination for building an optimized post-click landing page.